12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 What Bar Celta is known for is the seafood, especially the Galician octopus (pulpo) and razor clams, which are cooked to perfection.

-The menu is simple but packed with flavor, offering everything from hearty sausage dishes to traditional patatas bravas.
+The menu is simple but full of flavor, offering everything from hearty sausage dishes to traditional patatas bravas.

 The prices are pretty reasonable for seafood, and they have a good selection of wine and beer to pair perfectly with the tapas.